ibm-cloud-docs/openwhisk/actions.md

 1. Update your app locally.

 2. If you packaged your app as a Docker image, upload the latest image to Docker Hub.
 This allows the system to pull your new Docker image the next time it runs the code for your action.
-If there is a container running that uses a previous version of your Docker image, any new invocations continue to use that image.
-You must run the update command so that new invocations begin using the new image.
+If you have a container running that uses a previous version of your Docker image, any new invocations continue to use that image.
+You must run the update command so that new invocations begin running on the new image.

 3. Update an action and include the local path to your app or the Docker image.

     ```
     ibmcloud fn action update ACTION_NAME APP_FILE --kind RUNTIME
     ```
     {: pre}

-    Example:
+    **Example**

     ```
     ibmcloud fn action update hello hello.js --kind nodejs:10
     ```
     {: pre}

-    Example output:
+    **Example output**

     ```
     ok: updated action hello
     ```
     {: screen}

-    If you packaged your code as a Docker image, include `--docker <DOCKER_HUB_USERNAME>/<DOCKER_HUB_IMAGE>:TAG` with your create command instead of the path to the local app and the --kind flag.
+    If you packaged your code as a Docker image, include `--docker <DOCKER_HUB_USERNAME>/<DOCKER_HUB_IMAGE>:TAG` with your create command instead of the path to the local app and the `--kind` flag.
 Manage your images well by not using the `latest` tag whenever possible.
 When the `latest` tag is used, the image with that tag is used, which might not always be the most recently created image.

       ```
       ibmcloud fn action create hello --docker <DOCKER_HUB_USERNAME>/<DOCKER_HUB_IMAGE>:TAG
       ```